platformsh/platformsh-docs/src/gettingstarted/cli/api-tokens.md

 The Platform.sh CLI can also be used from CI services or other automation tools, and supports an API Token authentication option for that purpose.

-An API token can be created through the Management Console.
+An API token can be created through the management console.
 Go to the "User" page from your accounts drop-down, then select the "Account Settings" tab, then the "API Tokens".

 Click the "Create an API Token" link.